-- With type 1 diabetes, the body stops making insulin completely.
+- type 1 diabetes, which is when the body stops making insulin

-- With type 2 diabetes, it is usually a mix of the cells not using insulin well (which is called insulin resistance) and the pancreas not making enough insulin.
+- type 2 diabetes, which is usually a combination of the pancreas not making enough insulin and the cells not using insulin well (insulin resistance)

 - before and after meals, to see the impact that the meal had on your blood sugar